SMSpp-Project/smspp-project/README.md

 - [`BendersBFunction`](BendersBFunction)

+- [`BoxSolver`](BoxSolver/README.md), a tester which provides very comprehensive tests for `BoxSolver` (a very simple `CDASolver` for extremely simple problems where each `ColVariable` can be dealt with separately subject only to bound and integrality constraints and a linear or quadratic `Objective`, ignoring any other kind of `Constraint` if they are there) as well as to any `CDASolver` able to handle Linear Programs (such as `MILPSolver` and its derived classes `CPXMILPSolver` and SCIPMILPSolver`), and for some of the mechanics of the "core" SMS++ library.

 - [`LagBFunction`](LagBFunction/README.md), a tester which provides very comprehensive tests for `LagBFunction`, `PolyhedralFunctionBlock`, `PolyhedralFunction`, any `CDASolver` able to handle `C05Function` in the